-The Institute will offer approximately ten internships in four areas in the Summer of 2014
+The Institute will offer internships in four areas during the academic year.

 Interns will provide administrative and research support to researchers.
 Duties include: assisting with literature reviews and data collection; designing charts, graphs and tables; answering phones; and filing.